-1. A Bachelor’s degree from an accredited college or university either in political science or a field relevant to applicant’s program of study
+1. A Bachelor’s degree from an accredited college or university either in political science or a field relevant to the applicant’s program of study.

-3. Three letters of recommendation, preferably from teachers or those who know your academic work.
+3. Three letters of recommendation, preferably from teachers or those who know the applicant's academic work.

-4. A “statement of purpose," describing your major areas of intellectual interest and explaining how the degree sought facilitates the applicant’s academic and professional goals (1-2 pages).
+4. A “statement of purpose," describing the applicant's major area of intellectual interest and explaining how the degree sought facilitates the applicant’s academic and professional goals (1-2 pages).
 The statement should express areas of academic/research interests that are compatible with those of our graduate faculty.

 Decisions about admissions and financial aid will, in each case, be based on evaluation of these materials as a whole.

-Applicants wishing to be considered for financial awards for the upcoming Fall 2014 year must do so by December 20; Spring 2014 applicants must apply by October 1 and will be admitted on a space-available basis and without funding.
+Applicants wishing to be considered for financial awards beginning in the Fall 2018 semester must submit a complete application by December 20; Spring 2018 applicants must apply by September 20 and will be admitted on a space-available basis and without funding.

 The applicants must have issuing institutions send all transcripts and standardized test scores to the Graduate School.